The World's Last Night and Other Essays: "Religion and Rocketry" / "Will We Lose God in Outer Space"

 The philosopher C.E.M.
 Joad agreed with Lewis and concluded that the size of the universe and the span of time in which it formed did not have “any necessary bearing upon our views as to the nature of the universe as a whole, more particularly as regards its origin, purpose, destiny and end.”
 The enlargement of the scale of the universe did not reduce the importance of mankind.
-Disagreeing with Hoyle, Lewis thought it unlikely that life existed anywhere else in our solar system, but that it was at least possible elsewhere in the galaxy.
+Disagreeing with Hoyle, Lewis thought it unlikely that life existed anywhere else in the Solar System, but that it was at least possible elsewhere in the galaxy.
 He argued that “those who do not find Him on earth are unlikely to find Him in space.”
 People with dogmatic preconceptions, and scientists are not immune to such positions, will find themselves looking for evidence to support their preconceived opinions.
 Science is not equipped to do theology and evaluate the arguments for the existence of God, and, furthermore, the discovery of life in other parts of the universe would have no effect upon Christianity.

 The essay itself starts with Lewis proclaiming two equal and opposite scientific proposals: one, that life only began on earth with the rarest of accidents, and another, proposed by Hoyle, that life probably began in many places.
 Both positions, Lewis wrote, claim to show the absurdity of the Christian belief in divine origins and the Incarnation of Christ.
 There is nothing odd about arguments from two very different positions both being able to attack Christianity.
 Since the world is full of many mutually inconsistent theories, the combination of disagreements between them is multidimensional.

 The cogency of Hoyle's argument, wrote Lewis, was dependent upon five other questions, which must be answered before we can give any credence to Hoyle.